 - The Auckland City Mission is at the food show to raise both funds and awareness.
 They provide food packs to families in need and distress.
 They are always happy to receive donations or volunteers.

 Auckland Food Show Practical Information:

-- The Food Show runs from July 25 to 28 2019 at ASB Showgrounds in Auckland, New Zealand.
+- The Food Show typically runs for four days in July at ASB Showgrounds in Auckland, New Zealand.
 Check out the Auckland Food Show’s official web page for ticket information.

-- While you can sign up in advance for the Casa Barilla Cooking Workshops, about one-third of the spots are saved for on-the-day sign-ups last time we did this.
+- While you can sign up in advance for sine Cooking Workshops, about one-third of the spots were saved for on-the-day sign-ups last time we did this.

-- Wine tastings with Glengarry and coffee making with Nespresso workshops are both first come, first served.
+- Some workshops, like wine tastings with Glengarry and coffee making with Nespresso were both first come, first served.

 - There is a charge for parking; however, if you arrive early, look for free street parking around the back and enter the showgrounds at Gate 4.

 - If you want to see it all, allocate at least 4 hours.

 - Bring a wheeling cart (or at least a shopping bag), as many of the “food show deals” are irresistible.

 - Talk to the vendors, as many of them are the owners and happy to share fun and interesting information.